 July 2nd, 2008

-With that said, I think this week’s cheap game fits the bill nicely.
-Not only is it free, but it’s the first MMORPG that we’ve covered here.
+Not only is this week’s cheap game is free, but it’s also the first MMORPG that I’ve covered here at DoSu.
 Both published and developed by NCSoft, Dungeon Runners has been available for free or paid play as a download for just about over a year now, but starting last week retail boxes have been hitting shelves.
-While my boxed copy is still in transit to me (B&Ms are for suckers!), I’ve been playing on a free account and I am ready to recommend it to you guys.
+While my boxed copy is still in transit to me (B&Ms are for suckers!), I’ve been playing on a free account and I am ready to recommend it.

 As can be expected with just about any free MMORPG on the market, there are a few catches when playing Dungeon Runners on NCSoft’s dime.
 However, I wouldn’t be covering this game if they weren’t completely tolerable.
 The most invasive imposition will be the presence of a banner displayed at the top of your screen at all times.
 At 1680×1050 resolution it takes up about 85px of vertical space.
 This will typically be advertising some other NCSoft property such as Guild Wars, Lineage or Tabula Rasa.
 They aren’t monitoring your activity for the sake of targeted ads or anything, and you actually get used to it being there quite quickly.
 I believe this is the only catch worth discussing ad nauseum, so below I will list the rest of the things that being a paying member nets you, according to Wikipedia: